Velociraptor45/Xipona/readme.md

 ### yml files
 Under *Docker/Compose/* are yml files for development and production.
 You have to replace the `{CONFIG_FOLDER_PATH}` placeholder with the absolute path of the directory where your frontend's appsettings-files are

 Now start the containers via e.g. `docker stack deploy --compose-file docker-compose-prd.yml prd-ph-shoppinglist`.
-Your Api container will probably fail because the key vault hasn't been initialized yet.
+If you use the key vault, your Api container will probably fail because the key vault hasn't been initialized yet.
 This will be done in the [General Setup](#general-setup) section.

 ### https
 If you don't want to run the application behind a reverse proxy that handles the certificate for you, you can also configure the application for https.